- Regional Leaders' Forums

 Aboriginal Leaders’ Forums

-We regularly co-host Aboriginal Leaders’ forums with the South Australian Health and Medical Institute's (SAHMRI) Wardliparingga Aboriginal Research Unit.
-These forums feature presentations by guest speakers, updates on progress of issues that impact on the health of Aboriginal people in South Australia, and resolution of future directions on research topics.
+Aboriginal Leaders’ Forums are our popular series of twice-yearly meetings of South Australia’s Aboriginal leaders who have an interest in health, wellbeing and population health research.
+We co-host these forums with the South Australian Health and Medical Institute’s (SAHMRI) Wardliparingga Aboriginal Research Unit.
+The forums feature presentations by guest speakers, updates on progress of issues that impact on the health of Aboriginal people in South Australia, and resolution of future directions on research topics.

-The output reports and supporting material from the forums are provided for download below:
+Output reports and supporting material from previous forums are provided for download below:

 - Output report and review card feedback